My top five books of 2016

 So there you go, my top 5.

-Of course 2016 to me, was also the year of Kate Granger, how I learnt more about her, her life, her death and how she has changed healthcare for the better by her determination and passion.
+Of course, 2016 to me was also the year of Kate Granger, how I learnt more about her, her life, her death and how she has changed healthcare for the better with her determination and passion.

 Katie Quinney